 Facilities at this college are uniquely appropriate to meet the needs of students with disabilities.
-Elevators are available to accommodate students in wheelchairs, making classrooms accessible to these students.
+Elevators are available to accommodate students in wheelchairs, making classrooms accessible to all students.

-During the admissions process, students with disabilities who may require accommodations are strongly encouraged to identify themselves to counselors in the Admissions Office.
+During the admissions process students with disabilities who may require accommodations are strongly encouraged to identify themselves to the Admissions Office.
 This will enable college support staff to provide appropriate assistance with program planning, placement testing, course scheduling and classroom accessibility appropriate to the student's needs.

-After submitting appropriate documentation and completing the disabilities disclosure process, students with learning disabilities who may require accommodations must contact the Office For Students with Learning Disabilities.
+After submitting appropriate documentation and completing the disabilities disclosure process, students with learning disabilities who may require accommodations must contact the Counselor for Students with Learning Disabilities in the CAPSS Office.
 Students with all other disabilities must contact the Office of Disability Services.